borisyankov/rulespal/data/rulebooks/the_7th_citadel_rulebook.md

 ***Note:** As stated on the "**Quest items**" and "**The Past**" dividers, you may lay these dividers flat near the Board and place the applicable cards on them.*

 **Golden rule!** Green *Adventure* cards must always be placed before any gold *Adventure* cards bearing the same number.
-Then, among the cards of the same color, any *Black Flag* *Adventure* cards must always be placed before any *White Flag* *Adventure* cards bearing the same number.
+Then, among the cards of the same color, any *Blank Flag* *Adventure* cards must always be placed before any *White Flag* *Adventure* cards bearing the same number.

 ***Note:** Some Adventure cards exist only with a gold back.
-Some Adventure cards with a Black Flag have no alternative version with a White Flag.*
+Some Adventure cards with a Blank Flag have no alternative version with a White Flag.*

 ## Begin a new adventure